eduherrodp/text-to-image/README.md

 # Text_To_Image

-Text_To_Image is a simple Python Script to transform Quotes in Images from Publish on a Instagram Page
+Text_To_Image is a simple Python Script to transform Quotes in Images from publish on a Instagram Page

 ## Installation